Ganzzi/Data-Structures-Algorithms/README.md

    - DFS Strongly Connected Components: An algorithm to find all the connected vertices in a directed graph.
 It uses depth-first seach approach to traverse the graph
    - Dijkstra's Shortest Path: An algorithm to find the shortest distanced path between two vertices in a graph.
 It uses a priority queue to keep track of the vertices to visit next.

+11. Practices
+   - Consistent Hashing: A technique used to distribute data across a set of nodes in a way that minimizes the reorganization of data when nodes are added or removed.
+It is commonly used in distributed systems to achieve load balancing and fault tolerance.
+   - Least Recently Used: An eviction policy used in caching mechanisms to remove the least recently accessed items when the cache reaches its capacity.
+This helps in keeping the most frequently accessed items in the cache.
+   - Trie: A tree-like data structure used to store a dynamic set of strings.
+It is commonly used for efficient retrieval of keys in a dataset of strings, such as autocomplete and spell-checking.
+   - Edit Distance: A measure of the similarity between two strings, defined as the minimum number of operations (insertions, deletions, or substitutions) required to transform one string into the other.
+The Levenshtein distance is a common example of edit distance.
+   - Filters: Data structures used to test whether an element is a member of a set.
+Bloom filters are a common type of filter that allows for efficient membership testing with a small probability of false positives.
+   - Base58: An encoding scheme used to represent binary data in a human-readable format.
+It is commonly used in applications like Bitcoin addresses to avoid ambiguous characters and improve readability.
+   - Blockchain: This is a simple implementation of a blockchain.
+A blockchain is a decentralized and distributed digital ledger used to record transactions across multiple computers.
+It ensures the integrity and security of data through cryptographic hashing and consensus mechanisms.

 ## Usage

 To use these functionalities, simply import the respective modules into your Rust code and utilize the provided functions.
 Example usage is provided in each module's documentation.